msasama/my_spreadsheet/README.md

 # My Spreadsheet

-A real-time collaborative spreadsheet built from scratch — not a tutorial copy-paste, but a ground-up implementation where every architectural decision was made deliberately.
+A real-time collaborative spreadsheet built from scratch ,a ground-up implementation where every architectural decision was made deliberately.
 The focus here wasn't on cramming in features, but on making the core experience **fast, snappy, and reliable** — the kind of stuff you only notice when it's missing.

 > **26 columns × 50 rows = 1,300 cells** rendered simultaneously, with real-time sync, live cursors, and zero unnecessary re-renders.

 ---

-## Quick Start (for recruiters / reviewers)
+## Quick Start

 Want to run this locally and poke around?
 Here's everything you need: